Training Through the Holidays

 Here are some thoughts about staying consistent with your running throughout the holidays.

 Let’s see, you had to skip an easy run this week for a work party.
 You should change another easy run to a tempo to make up for it and get some extra fitness, right?
 NO!
 Don’t run faster than planned to try and make up for skipping runs!
-In fact, you probably shouldn’t even add extra miles to easy runs make up for a missed run, though an extra mile to each run might not hurt.
-What you want to avoid is essentially having multiple long or hard efforts in a week, if that’s not your plan!
+In fact, you probably shouldn’t even add extra miles to easy runs make up for a missed run, though an extra mile to each run may not hurt.
+What you want to avoid is essentially having multiple long or hard efforts in a week, if that’s not in your plan!

-Take your stress into account
+4. Take your stress into account

-More commonly, I recommend my athletes use that extra time to build habits they might not have fully cemented yet, like strength and mobility, PT-style exercises, etc. For many athletes, this can be something that slips through the cracks, and having a week with a little extra time to work on that can give you benefits for awhile, even if the habit doesn’t stick!
+For many athletes, I recommend using that extra time to build habits they might not have fully cemented yet, like strength and mobility, PT-style exercises, etc. For many athletes, this can be something that slips through the cracks during our busy weeks, and having a week with a little extra time to work on that can give you benefits for awhile, even if the habit doesn’t stick!

 No matter what you do, leave plenty of time relax and enjoy this time of year.
-I wish you and your family a great last few weeks of 2019, and a stellar 2020!
+I wish you and your family a great last few weeks of 2020, and a stellar 2021!